MECHANICAL ENGINEERING

 The main objective of this laboratory is to learn about the properties of various materials like metals, ceramics, glasses, organic plastics, polymers etc. Metallurgy deals with the science technology of heat treatment of metals and alloys.
 Instrumentation deals with the basic knowledge on mechanism of an instrument.

-Lab In charge: Mr. V.V.N.Sarath, Assistant Professor
+Lab In charge: Mr. V.V.N.SARATH

 • LIST OF EXPERIMENTS: